Frequently Asked Questions

 Will there be upper-year students on my hall?

-Residential advisors (RAs), Freshman Fellows, and D'Lions are all upper-year students who will be living on your floor to help you with a variety of issues.
+Residential advisors (RAs), First-Year Fellows, and D'Lions are all upper-year students who will be living on your floor to help you with a variety of issues.

 RAs are great resources if you have any questions.
 They help to establish a sense of community, interpret University policy, and assist in its enforcement.